spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

 The playbook can install and configure the [ntfy](https://ntfy.sh/) push notifications server for you.

-Using the [UnifiedPush](https://unifiedpush.org) standard, ntfy enables self-hosted (Google-free) push notifications from Matrix (and other) servers to UnifiedPush-compatible matrix compatible client apps running on Android and other devices.
+Using the [UnifiedPush](https://unifiedpush.org) standard, ntfy enables self-hosted (Google-free) push notifications from Matrix (and other) servers to UnifiedPush-compatible Matrix compatible client apps running on Android and other devices.

 This role is intended to support UnifiedPush notifications for use with the Matrix and Matrix-related services that this playbook installs.
 This role is not intended to support all of ntfy's other features.